 Table 1.
 Comparing traditional and Smart Licenses

-A single interface with centralized view of your software assets and device usage simplifies management.
+A single interface with a centralized view of your software assets and device usage simplifies management.

-Viewing and managing Cisco inventory is more challenging because they require multiple portals and tools.
+Viewing and managing Cisco inventory is more challenging because the licenses require multiple portals and tools.

 Node locking limits each license to only one specific device.